Elizzzza/Multiple-linear-regression-models-on-country-level-mortality-rate-over-time/README.md

+# Apply multiple linear regression models to study how county-level mortality rates vary over time and are associated with gender and age
-# BIOST 515/518: Homework 6
+#### BIOST 515/518 Assignment 6
 #### Instructor:  Amy Willis

-## Instructions
-Submit your responses to the below questions as a single pdf file to Canvas.
-As in previous homeworks, your responses should have two sections:

-1. “Responses”, where you respond to the questions, using figures and tables where appropriate.
-2. “Code”, an appendix containing code used to run your analyses and support your responses.

-You are welcome to use the homework submission template (Files → Homeworks → submission-template.Rmd) to prepare your responses, but this is not mandatory.
-Please note that credit will not be given for code and raw software output.
-Instead, you should use software to run analyses and prepare tables, figures, and/or other summaries of results as appropriate.

-Please thoughtfully organize your homework and answer in full sentences using professional, scientific writing.
-Tables and numeric information should be appropriate for inclusion in a scientific report, with appropriate rounding, and figures should be polished (e.g., with axes labelled and legends included).
-Please review the published homeworks keys for both content and style.

-A key purpose of this homework (and all homeworks) is to work on Learning Goal #4: Practice explaining our models and their interpretations to both statistical and non-statistical audiences, so please use this opportunity to practice communicating clearly and justifying your scientific and statistical work.

 ## Background

 The Centers for Disease Control and Prevention maintain a variety of online databases of public-health data through the WONDER database (“Wide-ranging ONline Data for Epidemiologic Research”), including data on births and deaths, sexually transmitted diseases, heatwaves and air pollution.
 More information on the database is available at https://wonder.cdc.gov/.

+## Dataset
-In this homework, we will model mortality rates among 55+ year olds in counties in Washington state.
-A subset of the WONDER data is available on the Canvas course website in the file cdc-wonder-wa.csv.
+We will model mortality rates among 55+ year olds in counties in Washington state.
+A subset of the WONDER data is available in the file cdc-wonder-wa.csv.
 The variables in this dataset are as follows:
 - ***county***: Name of the county in Washington
 - ***gender***: “Male” or “Female”